How to set an expiration date on a form

 March 21, 2018

 There are many reasons why you may want to set an expiration date on a form, so that new respondents are prevented from submitting the form past the point when you’d like to stop receiving new responses.
-With JotForm, you can create forms that expire on a specific date or after a certain number of submissions is received.
+With JotForm, you can design forms that expire on a specific date or after a certain number of submissions is received.

 Say you’re collecting submissions for a contest or sweepstakes, and the contest ends on a particular date.
 You can set an expiration date so that people cannot enter the contest after the cutoff point.